wellcomecollection/docs/rfcs/036-holdings-records/README.md

     Within the 866 field, we mostly use subfields $a (textual holdings), $x (nonpublic note) and $z (public note).

+    There don't seem to be particularly consistent rules about the use of $a and $z.
+    Different records use them for similar text.

 *   **989.**
     This contains old migration data that we don't need to show the public.
     See [discussion in Slack](https://wellcome.slack.com/archives/CGXDT2GSH/p1611746151042100).